Tamara Yoga Weekday 350hr Teacher Training

-The 2 year Yoga Teacher Training Course in Perth, held at Tamara Yoga in Claremont, includes teacher training lectures on fortnightly Thursday afternoons and scheduled Saturday workshops during school terms.
+The Tamara Yoga Level 1 Teacher Training is held at Tamara Yoga in Claremont, Perth.
+This option runs over two years and includes Teacher Training lectures on fortnightly Thursday afternoons and Saturday workshops held during school terms.

-To integrate the teachings so that you understand them deeply and can communicate with true knowledge, attendance at approximately three Tamara Yoga classes per week is also required.
-The three yoga classes can be any of the daily Tamara Yoga classes in Perth or at Tamara Yoga Retreats in Bali and Margaret River.
-You will have the opportunity to observe and assist in class and practice teach Community Classes.
+To integrate the teachings so that you understand them deeply and can communicate with true knowledge, attendance at three Tamara Yoga classes per week is also required.
+The three yoga classes can be any of the daily Tamara Yoga classes in Perth at our Claremont and Bibra Lake studios and/or at Tamara Yoga Retreats in Bali, India and Margaret River.
+You will also have the opportunity to observe and assist in class.

 Tamara Yoga has a reputation for excellence and is known for its dependably high standard of teachers – all of whom have completed the 2-year TYTT.
 The extensive two-year program allows time to integrate and process at the deepest level.

 Successful graduates of the 2-year Tamara Yoga Teacher Training programme are eligible to immediately register at Level 1 [350 hours] with Yoga Australia.
 Tamara Yoga has years of experience producing inspiring and highly professional yoga teachers.
 Successful graduates of this Teacher Training will be the twenty-fourth group of certified Tamara Yoga Teachers.

 Diversity and community

 Each of our students decides to apply and enrol in Teacher Training for a unique reason.
 We so value this wonderful diversity.
 This is part of what makes Tamara Yoga Teacher Training different.
 Not only do we offer one of the most comprehensive training curriculums in Australia, we draw from a large community of beautiful souls, which gives you the opportunity to make new friends for life.